[See Disclaimer below, regarding citizen grassroots volunteers and website]

 Please click one (or all) of the links below to send an email to a representative requesting a MORE TARGETED and LESS DESTRUCTIVE approach to this U.S. Army Corps of Engineers (USACE) project .

-SAMPLE LETTER To County Supervisors Rich Desmond and Patrick Hume
+County Supervisors Rich Desmond and Patrick Hume

 To: RichDesmond@saccounty.gov